Genre Hub

-The best books in self-help, memoir, popular science, business, and true crime — curated picks with actual opinions on where to start.
+The best self-help, memoir, popular science, business, and true crime — curated picks across every nonfiction category, with real opinions on where to start.

 Nonfiction is the genre that most people think they should read more of and most people are intimidated by.
 The intimidation is usually misplaced.
 The best nonfiction reads as compellingly as fiction — it just happens to be true.
 The books that have genuinely changed how people think about the world tend to fall in this category: Sapiens, Thinking, Fast and Slow, The Body Keeps the Score, Atomic Habits.
 These aren't textbooks.
 They're arguments, stories, and frameworks written by people who care whether you keep reading.